lxx-holmes/COMP7404D_BERT_GroupProject/README.md

 - [SST2 dataset extracted from IMDb dataset](https://ai.stanford.edu/~amaas/data/sentiment/): a dataset of 6920 movie reviews from IMDb labeled as positive or negative.

 We would also like to thank the authors of the following websites and articles that provided valuable insights and guidance for this project:
--Bansal, L. (2021, Sep 18).
+- Bansal, L. (2021, Sep 18).
 Fine-Tuning BERT for Text Classification in PyTorch [Blog post].
 Retrieved from https://luv-bansal.medium.com/fine-tuning-bert-for-text-classification-in-pytorch-503d97342db2 Alammar, J. (2019, Nov 26).
--A Visual Guide to Using BERT for the First Time [Web article].
+- A Visual Guide to Using BERT for the First Time [Web article].
 Retrieved from http://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/

 ## BERT on SQuAD 1.1 Dataset